m-arpad/fhircast-docs-cns/docs/specification/STU1.md

 It should be noted that *content* and *context* are distinct concepts.
 A *context* is a circumstance on which multiple desktop applications agree to synchronize.  *Content* is information which multiple applications agree to share inside of a given *context*.
-While most interactions are the same between *contextual* subjects and their contained *content*, there are some differences in assocated operations and a few additional responsibilities are required of the Hub.
+While most interactions are the same between *contextual* subjects and their contained *content*, there are some differences in associated operations and a few additional responsibilities are required of the Hub.
 Additionally, a given Hub may or may not support the sharing of structured information.
 If a Hub does not support sharing of structured information requesting applications should expect and handle the standard not implemented HTTP error status (501 - Not Implemented) when requesting one of the structured information sharing operations be performed.